aee-san-diego/aeesd-member-resources/content/Making it Work - The Reality of Employment.md

 - **Document your work and achievements.** Keep a record of projects, contributions, and impacts.
 You'll need this for performance reviews, promotions, and especially for your next job search.
 - **Build skills that are portable.** Don't just become an expert in your company's specific proprietary systems.
 Develop expertise that translates to other employers.
-- **Maintain your network.** Stay connected with colleagues, former coworkers, and industry contacts.
+- **Maintain your network.** Build [[Relationships|relationships]] and stay connected with colleagues, former coworkers, and industry contacts.
 Most jobs come through referrals, not applications.
 - **Keep your resume current.** Update it when you finish major projects or gain new skills, not just when you're job hunting.
 - **Understand your finances.** Know how long you could survive without this job.
 Having even a modest emergency fund changes the power dynamic.
 - **Watch for warning signs.** Private equity acquisition?
 Mass layoffs?
 Executives talking about "efficiency"?
 Start looking before you're forced to.